 “In a state as big as Montana, it’s critical that students and small business owners can stay connected with 21st century tools like high-speed Internet,” said Sen. John Tester.
 “This funding will allow the state to study and plan to address gaps in our broadband infrastructure, and should pave the road for new projects in the coming year.
 Working together, and with additional funding from my bipartisan infrastructure law, we’ll bring high-speed Internet to every corner of the Treasure State.”

 All 50 U.S. states and six territories applied for planning grant funding for the Internet for All initiative's Broadband, Equity, Access and Deployment (BEAD) program and the Digital Equity Act program.
 Grant awards for all 56 eligible entities will be announced on a rolling basis.

 The BEAD Program provides $42.45 billion to expand high-speed Internet access by funding planning, infrastructure deployment and adoption programs.

-- Capacity-building and employee training of the state broadband office;
+- Planning and capacity building of the state broadband office;

 The Digital Equity Act provides $2.75 billion to establish three grant programs to ensure that all people and communities have the skills, technology, and capacity needed to reap the full benefits of our digital economy.
 The first part of NTIA’s execution of the Digital Equity Act is to fund digital equity planning efforts.